expfactory/expfactory/docs/development.md

 ```

 oh No!
 The default for the `sub_id` needs to be a string.
 We can edit the code (on our local machine) to fix it, then cd to where it is mounted and re-install.
+It's recommended to comment out the lines to start expfactory from the startscript, and then launch it manually with just the `expfactory` executable.
+That way, you can Control+C to stop it.

 ```
 cd /opt
 python3 setup.py install
 ```

+Note that during development, it's recommended to mount your expfactory repo to `/opt` if you want to alter any settings.
+The config.py is expected to be at `/opt/expfactory/config.py`.

 and since `/opt` is mounted at our code base on the host, we've just updated the software in the image.
 Easy!